elicsiegel/Post_App/README.md

 # Post App

 A simple blog post app with a Ruby on Rails backend and a frontend in React.js and Redux.
+All work for this project was done in the frontend folder in React and Redux.
+The Rails backend was provided.

 ## Instructions